On Black Hole Temperature in Horndeski Gravity

 {\textbf{Example 5:}} The last example we present is a spherically symmetric neutral black hole solution of the Horndeski theory \eqref{L ex3}.
 In 4-dimensional space-time the black hole solution is in the form of \eqref{metric ansatz} in which \cite{Rinaldi:2012vy}

 where $\lambda=2\alpha+2\gamma\Lambda$.
 For this solution, the mass $M$ and the surface gravity $\kappa$ are equal to

+where $r_{_\text{H}}$ is the root of $h(r)$.
 The Hawking temperature $T_0=\frac{\kappa}{2\pi}$ has the same problems as the other examples in this paper, i.e. the first law is not satisfied and entropy is not an integrable charge.
 The new temperature \eqref{T-desired},

 resolves these problems and reproduces the Bekenstein-Hawking entropy $\Sbh=\pi r_{_\text{H}}^2/\GN$, which satisfies the first law.
 It is worth mentioning that in the presence of $\Lambda$, the first law can be extended to include a Volume-Pressure term.
 One can find out \cite{Bayram} how this extension is possible by considering the $\Lambda$ as a conserved charge associated with a global gauge transformation \cite{Chernyavsky:2017xwm}.
-The bottom-line is that this extension is possible, and is compatible with the new temperature.
+The bottom-line is that this extension is possible, and is compatible with the new temperature.\\

 \centerline{\textbf{Details of ambiguity in Wald entropy}} 2mm

 Considering the extra term appearing in \eqref{X deformed} in Wald formula \eqref{SWald}, and using \eqref{binormal} for the Killing vector $\xih$, we find